-Brainstorming is a great way to collect all the ideas in the room, but what if everyone’s not in the room?
+Brainstorming is a great way to collect all the ideas in the room, even for Virtual Brainstorm, but what if everyone’s not in the room?

 How can you make sure you’re getting quality ideas from a team spaced hundreds of miles apart?